digio/oaat/README.md

 ## Usage

-This tool does 4 things:
+This tool does 5 things:
 - `oaat record` records API responses to requests specified in `x-examples` fields in an OpenAPI 3.x spec file.
 - `oaat lint` lints an OpenAPI 3.x spec file (basic formatting; tools like [speccy](https://www.npmjs.com/package/speccy) provide more capability, but don't do formatting).
+- `oaat build` creates an OpenAPI 3.x spec file with [API Gateway][api-gateway-url] headers, optionally with mock responses for the APIs.
 - `oaat compare` compares the earlier-recorded responses to the last responses for endpoints in an OpenAPI 3.x spec file.
-- `oaat build` creates an OpenAPI 3.x spec file with [API Gateway][api-gateway-url] headers, optionally with mock responses for the APIs.
+- `oaat validate` validates that a spec-file is compliant with the OpenAPI 3.x specification.
 - (Coming soon) `oaat deploy` deploys an OpenAPI 3.x spec file that has the API Gateway headers to API Gateway.

 ## Recording